dlidstrom/EventStoreLite/README.md

 ## Usage

-Start by defining a domain model class that you wish to store as a write model.
-Here's an example domain class representing an account.
+Let's implement a domain class representing an account.
+The account should start off being inactive.
+Activating an account requires a password.
+Once activated, the account can validate passwords.
+Imagine this class being used for registering and logon scenarios.

 Start by adding a test for creation scenario: